vicenclleixa/Retail-Store-EDA-discount-weekend/README.md

 # Retail-Store-EDA-discount-weekend
-## Exploratory Analysis of Kroger sales during one of their "Super Saver Weekend"
+## Exploratory Analysis of Kroger sales (USA Retail Store in USA) during one of their "Super Saver Weekend"